How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 • Voting system: users vote for the content type as either helpful, or not

 • Search: users type a query into the search bar.
-Every user search query is recorded in the admin area for you to analyse.
+Every user search query is recorded in the admin area for you to analyze.

 Although quite different, based on whether the user ‘intended’ to communicate with you or not, the two types of feedback systems can be neatly integrated into your site.